RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 #### The Internet - public IP

-In our case, the public IP address we use to ssh into our computer reaches a cloud gateway which is configured to translate the public destination address to you Host IP address.
+In our case, the public IP address we use to ssh into our computer reaches a cloud gateway which is configured to translate the public destination address to your Host IP address.
 This allows us to have a large number of hosts in the cloud while using a small number of scarce public IPs to map to the few hosts that need to be exposed to the internet.
 Once you have sshed into a cloud instance using a public IP, you can use that system as a "jump box" to ssh into the hosts without public IPs.

-In most clouds, you can discover a host's public IP by querying the cloud's metadata servers.
+In many clouds, you can discover a host's public IP by querying the cloud's metadata servers.
 Try it:

 ```
 ubuntu@ip-172-31-24-84:~$ curl http://169.254.169.254/latest/meta-data/public-ipv4